 Passport/Visa requirements: The information in this section 9 applies to British Citizens only.
-We believe that it is up to date at the time of publication but it is your responsibility to check current visa and entry requirements for Canada and any other countries you may be visiting.
+We believe that it is up to date at the time of publication but it is your responsibility to check current visa and entry requirements for North America and any other countries you may be visiting.
 People other than British Citizens should check the visa and entry requirements that apply to them.
 Travel entry requirements to Canada may be checked with the Canadian High Commission on www.cic.gc.ca.

 Please Note: It is your responsibility to have a valid passport and the appropriate visa for your destination, and any visa for transit points if required.
-Should your travel to Canada also involve travel into the USA, you will need to check that your passport and visa requirements are met by the appropriate US authorities.
+Should your travel to North America also involve travel into the USA, you will need to check that your passport and visa requirements are met by the appropriate US authorities.
 All passengers entering the USA must complete the online Visa Waiver form by visiting esta.cbp.dhs.gov/esta/ - a fee is charged for this waiver form.

 We may decide to refuse to carry you if in our reasonable opinion carrying you would be in breach of any laws, regulations or orders in any country.